copier-org/copier/docs/updating.md

 ```

 If you want to change just one question, and leave all others untouched, and don't want
-to go through the whole questionary again:
+to go through the whole questionnaire again:

 ```shell
 copier update --defaults --data updated_question="my new answer"